-For the global investor pursuing the Greece Golden Visa, efficiency and security are paramount.
-The Power of Attorney (PoA) is the single most critical legal instrument that enables a seamless and remote investment process.
-It empowers a trusted legal representative in Greece to act on your behalf, navigating the complex bureaucratic and transactional landscape without requiring your physical presence at every stage.
+A Power of Attorney authorizes a trusted legal representative in Greece to act on your behalf, allowing them to navigate the country’s administrative, legal, and transactional procedures without requiring your physical presence at every stage.

 Investor’s Quick Brief